How to work with Jira Service Management Data in Apache Spark using SQL

 You will see the results displayed in the console, similar to the following:

-Using the CData JDBC Driver for Jira Service Desk in Apache Spark, you are able to perform fast and complex analytics on Jira Service Desk data, combining the power and utility of Spark with your data.
+Using the CData JDBC Driver for Jira Service Management in Apache Spark, you are able to perform fast and complex analytics on Jira Service Management data, combining the power and utility of Spark with your data.
 Download a free, 30 day trial of any of the 200+ CData JDBC Drivers and get started today.